kagan94/ds_editor/README.md

 * if client requested to update the doc.
 Save the changes on the server (server)
 * find how to recognize that user pushed "delete" key (GUI)
 * action to create a new file (GUI)
+* create asynchronous receiving to receive notification about file updating (in process) (Client)
+* send request to other clients last change in the file (queue that collect changes has name "changes")

 ## TODO Client:
-* create asynchronous receiving to receive notification about file updating (in process)

 ## TODO Server:
-* send request to other clients last change in the file (queue that collect changes has name "changes")
 * notify clients if the file was deleted
 * notify clients if the file was created with a public access